Oliver Lymes' Charity

 - Diverse grant sizes - Awards range from small grants to schools and community groups to major grants for hospice care and community facilities

-- Contact-based approach - Interested organizations should reach out directly via email or phone to introduce their work and discuss potential funding
+- Contact-based approach - Interested organisations should reach out directly via email or phone to introduce their work and discuss potential funding

 - Mission alignment essential - Projects must address poverty, sickness, or health preservation

-- Local knowledge valued - Trustees include local religious and community leaders with deep understanding of area needs
+- Local knowledge valued - Trustees have deep understanding of area needs

 Similar Funders